 The Headlands shall provide for a Headlands Conservation Park on a site of approximately 27.9 acres.
 The Headlands Conservation Park shall be a conservation area and generally include the land on either side of existing Marguerita Road (to be removed and the area restored) lying between the two existing residential enclaves.
 This area includes the most important biotic resources, the adjacent coastal bluffs, the rocky beach, and the entire Pacific pocket mouse reserve identified in the NCCP/HCP.
 The Headlands Conservation Park shall provide limited public access to the bluff top via a perimeter bluff top trail.
-A greenbelt buffer will be provided between the Headlands.
+A greenbelt buffer will be provided between the Headlands Conservation Park and the proposed residential development on the Upper Headlands.
 The greenbelt buffer will provide additional habitat conservation outside of the conservation area.
 Public parking and any other facilities also must be located outside of the Headlands Conservation Park conservation area and all other lands containing environmentally sensitive habitat area, except as allowed under Conservation Open Space Element Policy 3.12.